-Awareness Level Training - Each employee required to work in or around an excavation must attend HES Excavation Awareness training prior to being allowed to work in or around an excavation.
+Awareness Level Training - Each employee required to work in or around a trench and/or excavation must attend EHS Trenching & Excavation Awareness training prior to being allowed to work in or around a trench and/or excavation.
 Information regarding related hazards and methods of protection are covered.

-Competent Person(s) Level Training - Designated departmental competent persons who will be performing inspections and providing oversight must attend the HES Excavation Competent Person training.
+Competent Person(s) Level Training - Designated departmental competent persons who will be performing inspections and providing oversight must attend the EHS Trenching & Excavation Competent Person training.
 Topics include:

-- Hazards related to excavation work - Work practices and selection of protective systems - Methods of evaluating the site and conducting inspections - Requirements of this program and any related programs (Excavation Permit) - Emergency procedures.
+- Hazards related to excavation work - Work practices and selection of protective systems - Methods of evaluating the site and conducting inspections - Requirements of this program/policy and any related programs - How to complete the Excavation Permit - Emergency procedures